pydicom/pynetdicom/docs/tutorials/create_scu.rst

         assoc.release()

-Our only change is to include a call to :meth:`~association.Association.send_c_echo`, which returns `status` which is a *pydicom* :class:`~pydicom.dataset.Dataset` instance.
-If we received a response to our C-ECHO request then `status` will contain (at a minimum) a (0000,0900) *Status* element containing the outcome of our request.
-If no response was received (due to a connection failure, a timeout or because the association was aborted) then `status` will be an empty ``Dataset``.
+Our only change is to include a call to :meth:`~association.Association.send_c_echo`, which returns `status` as a *pydicom* :class:`~pydicom.dataset.Dataset` instance.
+If we received a response to our C-ECHO request then `status` will contain at least an (0000,0900) *Status* element containing the outcome of our request.
+If no response was received (due to a connection failure, a timeout, or because the association was aborted) then `status` will be an empty ``Dataset``.

 Presentation Contexts
 ---------------------
-I've cheated a bit in our example by already including the presentation context we need in order to be allowed to request the use of the verification service.
+I've cheated a bit in our example by already including the presentation context we need in order to be allowed to request the use of the verification service;
+``1.2.840.10008.1.1`` - *Verification SOP Class*.

 Presentation contexts are...
 I dunno, what's a good analogy?